valeriocarruba/ZLK-mechanism-for-co-orbital-asteroids-of-terrestrial-planets-/README.md

 python3 REBOUND_Simulator.py
 ```

+4) Output figures (`figure_XX.png`) showing:

+- eccentricity vs. argument of periapsis,
+- time evolution of the argument of periapsis,

-4) Output figures (figure_XX.png) are generated in the working directory.
+are generated in the working directory.

 ## 3) ZLK State Classifier (ZLK_state_classifier.py)